 MATH 212 Calculus II (4) A second course in calculus and analytic geometry.
 Techniques and applications of integration.
 Introduction to differential equations.
 Parametric equations and polar coordinates.
 Infinite series and power series.
-Prerequisite: MATH 211.
+Prerequisite: Grade of C- or better in MATH 211.

 MATH 213 Calculus III (4) A third course in calculus and analytic geometry.
 Vectors, lines and planes.
 Threedimensional space and calculus of several variables, including partial differentiation and multiple integrals.
 Introduction to vector analysis.
-Prerequisite: MATH 212.
+Prerequisite: Grade of C- of better in MATH 212.